rpatterson/prunerr/README.rst

 needed.

-This template publishes pre-releases on all pushes to the ``develop`` branch and final releases on all pushes to the ``master`` branch.
+This template publishes pre-releases on all pushes to the ``develop`` branch and final releases on all pushes to the ``main`` branch.
 Project owners may decide which types of changes should go through pre-release before final release and which types of changes should go straight to final release.
 For example they may decide that: